oktonine/docs/docs/guide/entreprise/Teams_coaching.md

 # Team's activities

-## Understand the workspace of your team
+## Understand the environment of your team

-Learn more about how you can get access to the workspace of the team working on your project : [Visualize a team work](../manager/Team_creation.md#visualize-a-team-work)
+Learn more about how you can get access to the workspace of the team working on your project : [Visualize a team's work](../manager/Team_creation.md#visualize-a-team-work)

 ## Assess the competencies of your team